Ars-Ignis/ap-manual-to-poptracker/README.md

 ## How do I use it?
 1. [Install Python](https://www.python.org/downloads/)
 2. Download the source code
 3. In the directory where you downloaded the source code, open a command prompt.
+(On Windows, this can be done by opening the folder, clicking the address bar, typing `cmd`, and pressing Enter.)
 4. In that command prompt, run `python convert.py <path_to_Manual_APWorld>`, where `<path_to_Manual_APWorld>` is the
 full filepath to the Manual APWorld you're trying to convert.